Daily Bible Reading: Galatians 6: 1 – 5

 When my alarm goes off in the morning – some days as early as 4am, it is my responsibility to get up and moving.
 It’s my responsibility to stay away from the Fruity Pebbles cereal that’s calling my name from the pantry.
 Yes, there are some burdens you can help me bear, but with weight loss, most of the burdens I have to bear alone.
 Temptation is going to surround me every day, *I* have to be strong enough to fight it, because you can’t fight it for me.

 I know that this is a weight loss challenge, and our goal is to lose weight and get in shape physically.
 But, I also want this to be a Spiritual challenge.
-I want you to look at the amount of time you are devoting to your Savior every day.
+I want you to look at the amount of time you are devoting to your Savior every day and read the 10 commandments.
 Do you rush through your quiet time just so you can say, “Ok.
 I read my Bible today.”
 My prayer is that at the end of these 4 weeks, not only will you be stronger physically, but also spiritually.
 I want you to have a stronger desire to spend more time in His word which will strengthen your relationship with him.
 In turn, when we get to the point where we can choose God over the Goodies hiding in our pantry, we have done well, and we have strengthened ourselves physically as well.It takes 3 weeks to develop a habit, which is why I set this challenge to last 4 weeks.
 I want you to pick one area physically and one area spiritually where you want to improve over the next 4 weeks, and focus on those two areas.
 It can be as big or as small as you want it to be, it doesn’t matter.
 I just want you to pick something that will help you draw closer to Christ as well as something that will help strengthen you physically.

 1. What are your physical and spiritual goals for the next 4 weeks?
 (Examples include: Lose 5 pounds, tone my arms, spend 20 minutes in prayer daily, develop daily Bible reading…etc.) There is no wrong answer here!